thel3l/hackathon-dpse/README.md

   ```bash
   chmod +x hackathon_rules
   ```
-  And the execute the C progam with:
+  And the execute the C program with:
   ```bash
   ./hackathon_rules
   ```